Roland Stobbart: Promoter and manager

-In 1937, Roland broke his arm while riding for West Ham and as a consequence took no further part in that year's campaign.
-Instead he became manager of Workington, a position he retained in 1938; introducing riders of the calibre of George Greenwood, George Pepper, Charlie Spinks and Norman Hargreaves.
+In 1937, Stobbart broke his arm while riding for West Ham and as a consequence took no further part in that year's campaign.
+He instead became manager of Workington, a position he retained in 1938; introducing riders of the calibre of George Greenwood, George Pepper, Charlie Spinks and Norman Hargreaves.
 He also promoted Speedway at Dam Park, Ayr in 1937, and Carlisle in the same year.

-In 1933 Rol became a minor celebrity, appearing as a stuntman in a film entitled Money for Speed, starring Ida Lupino and John Lauder.
+In 1933, Stobbart became a minor celebrity, appearing as a stuntman in a film entitled Money for Speed, starring Ida Lupino and John Lauder.